dtaylor31906/Banker-s-Algo/README.md

 states.

 ## Building and Running
-The program contains a Makefile and can be compiled with <code>make</code>.
+The project directory contains a Makefile and can be compiled with <code>make</code>.
 The resulting executable, "banker," can be run with the <code>./banker
 </code>.
 Then, follow the prompts and examine the results as
 desired.
 This build/execute process works on any system with gcc installed.